atong01/website/content/authors/admin/_index.md

   url: "https://www.umontreal.ca/en/"

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include optimal transport, graph scattering, and normalizing flows.
+bio: My research interests include flow models and optimal transport applied to cells and proteins.

 # Interests to show in About widget
 interests: